 The original Switch (2017) also charges while you play.
 But that model Switch draws less current from 9V chargers.
 So it isn’t as fast of a charge as with the newer model Switch.

 The new Nintendo Switch (2019) charges at its max rate, up to 18W.
 It’ll fast charge while you play.
 Its charge rate while sleeping is also normal.

 Avoid Buying On Amazon

-If you do a search on Amazon you’ll find listings for the Google 18W USB-C. And at cheaper prices than Google’s $34.95 MSRP.
-As of this posting there’s a two pack for $10!
-Chances are every listing you see if a fake.
+If you search Amazon you’ll find listings for the Google 18W USB-C. And at cheaper prices than Google’s $34.95 MSRP.
+As of this posting, there’s a two-pack for $10!
+Chances are every listing you see is a fake.
 They may say “by Google” but Google doesn’t sell their USB-C chargers on Amazon.

-Amazon and Google have had a long running feud.
+Amazon and Google have had a long-running feud.
 Some of their businesses compete with one another.
 And both companies have opted to deny services to each other.
 Rather than work together.
-So Amazon apps don’t works with Google hardware.
+So Amazon apps don’t work with Google hardware.
 And a lot of Google hardware doesn’t get sold on Amazon.

 Among that hardware is Google’s USB-C power adapters.
 That leaves two options for the listings you see on Amazon.
 Either it is a third party reseller with a Google charger.
 Or it is a look-a-like charger and not genuine Google.

 The biggest selling point for this charger is Google’s reputation behind it.
 So a fake may offer the same specs.
 And may even perform as well without problems.
 But if you were looking for Google it was for peace of mind.
 And an unknown quality copy won’t give that to you.